Telefonica Deutschland to raise $4.7 billion for E-Plus buy

-BERLIN Telefonica Deutschland said it planned to raise 3.62 billion euros (3 billion pounds) via a capital increase to partially finance its acquisition of the German business of Dutch peer KPN.
+BERLIN Telefonica Deutschland (O2Dn.DE) said it planned to raise 3.62 billion euros ($4.67 billion) via a capital increase to partially finance its acquisition of the German business of Dutch peer KPN (KPN.AS).

 Telefonica Deutschland is buying the business, which operates under the E-Plus brand, for 8.6 billion euros to create Germany's largest telecoms operator in terms of customers.